Andrew-Clark-Ravelo/Repository/CONTRIBUTING.md

 4. **Verify changes**: Manually test your changes to ensure they work as expected.

+For more detailed instructions, refer to the `CONTRIBUTING.md` file.

 By following these guidelines, you can help maintain the quality and stability of the project.

 ## Code of Conduct